Help using lightpollutionmap.info

 Left click and drag the map in desired direction or slide your finger if you are using a touchscreen capable device.

 The right menu contains controls which you can use to change map contents and view the legend.
 The menu can be hidden or displayed by clicking on menu button in the top right corner.
-You can click on the “i“ icon to get additional information about data displayed,
+You can click on the “i“ icon to get additional information about data displayed.

 The “Map layers” section of the right menu contains controls which enable you to select a desired overlay, features and base map.
 Overlay and features have a slider below the selection which you can use to change its opacity.
 The default opacity is set at 60%.
-Base

 There are two base layers available, Bing Road and Hybrid which is a mix between Satellite and Road type map.
 These two base maps are provided by Microsoft REST service.